 Slowly but surely we come to love and appreciate who he is to Cat and how, in many ways, he proves himself to be better than the humans around him, the perfect person, if only he had interest in being one.
 A great amount of care is given to the development of the relationship between Cat and Finn over the years, evolving logically and naturally as they begin sharing an unlikely, if not seemingly impossible connection with each other.

 There are many questions arising from the path they walk together, as to whether love between Man and sentient machine is possible, the threats human imitators could pose, where programmable machines end and actual artificial intelligence worthy of rights begins.
 In short, there is more than enough science-fiction food for thought with plenty of ideas you’ll be mulling over for days, if not weeks to come.

 Coming of Age in a Robotic Future

-While the idea of love happening between a human and an android is certainly nothing new, in The Mad Scientist’s Daughter it’s developed in such engaging fashion that one can’t help but be fascinated with its take on the topic.
+While the idea of love happening between a human and an android is certainly nothing new, in The Mad Scientist’s Daughter by Cassandra Rose Clarke it’s developed in such engaging fashion that one can’t help but be fascinated with its take on the topic.
 It’s a dynamic, multifaceted, thought-provoking and compelling story about love, AI, and everything in between.
-If you’re a science-fiction fan with an interest for androids or simply looking for an engaging coming-of-age/love story, then you’ll definitely want to give this book a try.
+If you’re a cyberpunk fiction fan with an interest for androids or simply looking for an engaging coming-of-age/love story, then you’ll definitely want to give this book a try.

 Cassandra Rose Clarke is a fiction writer who graduated as part of the 2010 Clarion West Writers Workshop, in addition to which she holds a master’s degree in creative writing from the University of Texas at Austin.
 Some of her better-known works include The Assassin’s Curse , The Pirate’s Wish, and The Mad Scientist’s Daughter.